AI4WA/OpenOmniFramework/docs/index.md

 ### Summary

-The research focus for multimodal conversational AI is shifting towards end-to-end models, however, it is a **money** game.
+The research focus for multimodal conversational agents is shifting towards end-to-end models, however, it is a **money ** game.
 To achieve that, you will need intelligent people (which we have in research community), data, and money.
 Data and money is not evenly distributed within the research community, which makes the wider research community hard to catch up with the cutting edge research.

 Sadly to say that, but reality is the rest research community without enough data and money can work towards the
-direction: adopt and applying conversational AI the into the real world, and make it more accessible to the public.
+direction: adopt and applying conversational agents the into the real world, and make it more accessible to the public.
 Contributing to the bigger picture as a small piece of the puzzle.

 This leads to the development and goal of OpenOmni Framework Project.